Bloomca/the-example-app.nodejs/README.md

 You can see a hosted version of `The node.js example app` on <a href="https://the-example-app-nodejs.herokuapp.com/" target="_blank">Heroku</a>.

 ## What is Contentful?

 [Contentful](https://www.contentful.com) provides a content infrastructure for digital teams to power content in websites, apps, and devices.
 Unlike a CMS, Contentful was built to integrate with the modern software stack.
 It offers a central hub for structured content, powerful management and delivery APIs, and a customizable web app that enable developers and content creators to ship digital products faster.

+[Contentful](https://www.contentful.com) provides a content infrastructure for digital teams to power content in websites, apps, and devices.
+Unlike a CMS, Contentful was built to integrate with the modern software stack.
+It offers a central hub for structured content, powerful management and delivery APIs, and a customizable web app that enable developers and content creators to ship digital products faster.